 Look around you.
-There is a good chance that your co-workers and colleagues are getting older.
+There is a good chance that you and your colleagues are getting older.
 For the first time in history, four generations are in the workplace at the same time.

 According to the United Nations, by 2050, one in three people living in the developed world will be over 60.
 In Australia, one in four people is older than 55 and over the next decade this will increase to approximately one in three.
 This shift in demographics means that it will be necessary to prolong paid workforce participation in a bid to cut the dependence of the non-working population on the working population.In the US, there were 28 million workers over the age of 55 back in 2008.
 Last year, that number had jumped to almost 40 million – an increase of 43%.
 By 2020 it is predicted that 25% of the U.S. labor force will be over 55 and almost 17% will be 65 and older.
 And when you have the majority of baby boomers saying they have no plans to put their feet up at retirement age, you can clearly see a trend emerging.